Columbia College (College) is committed to creating a welcoming, accessible, and inclusive environment for pregnant and parenting students.

 2. Request a pregnancy leave

-A leave of absence due to pregnancy may be for various amounts of time depending on a student's particular circumstances.
+A leave of absence due to pregnancy or change in parenting status may be requested for various amounts of time depending on a student's particular circumstances.
 Such a leave may be extended if deemed medically necessary by the student's doctor.

 Due to the structure of the College's academic programs, the timing and/or length of a student's leave of absence may result in the student being required to re-take or finish course(s) in a future term.

-If taking a leave of absence due to a pregnancy, the Education Plan for Pregnancy Leave in Addendum B will be discussed and signed by the student and a College representative.
+If taking a leave of absence due to a pregnancy or change in parenting status, the Education Plan for Pregnancy Leave will be discussed and signed by the student and a College representative.

 3. Withdraw from the College

-The student may, in her sole discretion, determine that she must withdraw from the College for an indefinite period of time or permanently due to her pregnancy.
-Normal College withdrawal procedures, and readmission procedures (if applicable), apply.
+The student may, in their sole discretion, determine that they must withdraw from the College for an indefinite period of time due to pregnancy or change in parenting status.
+Normal College withdrawal procedures and readmission procedures shall apply.

 Questions or Concerns

-A student or employee who has questions about this policy or who is concerned about its implementation, should contact the Title IX Coordinator.
+Students or employees who have questions about this policy or who are concerned about its implementation, should contact the Title IX Coordinator or Deputy Title IX Coordinator.